 Tokio asks Sora if her complaining means she just might leave him there to clean up alone and she responds with “Maybe.”
 Then we get the closer shot of Genshi sweeping.
 In the dub, they cut the shot of Flint sweeping between when Tony would have asked the question and Sarah responded.
 Because that adds so much to this scene, apparently.
 Also, they changed the line to Tony asking how long they have to stay and Sarah saying “Until it’s done.”
 Also also, they keep the shot of Flint sweeping afterwards, so it just seems like a repeat shot.
 Good job.

-Before we cut to the Bureau of Space-Time, we get a group shot of TP Lady, Dyna and Mite in their regular outfits.
+Before we cut to the research facility, we get a group shot of TP Lady, Dyna and Mite in their regular outfits.
 This is cut from the dub.

 Tanegun’s name plate is removed.

 I am really quite shocked that they left in not only Tanegun’s guns visually, but also all of the dialogue involving guns, including that Tanegun’s guns can become actual firearms and that they resemble matchlock guns – the first firearms to become widely used in Japan.

 Saban inserted a shot before the shot of Flint holding up the card.
 It’s a clip of the group with Dr. Goodman scratching his head with a blush, and I’m not sure where they obtained that clip from.